December 2016 Canada 150th Random Acts of Canadian Kindness

 - Impact those who live in residential homes who have fewer opportunities to spend time in the community

 - Increase the stress on families and caregivers

 How You Can Help

 Kindale encourages people in the North Okanagan to speak out about this loss of services to vulnerable citizens and families.
 We also invite you to support us in our fundraising campaign so, together, we can ensure that people with disabilities can continue to receive the supports and services they need and deserve.
 Our Charitable # is 106721921-RR001.
-For more information or to make a donation, please contact Cindy Masters at 250-546-3005.
+For more information or to make a donation, please contact us at 250-546-3005.